children's ministries director

 > LEARN MORE

-Cal has been in ministry for 35 years service on staff; a lead pastor; church planter; coach and mentor; and a District Departmental director.
-He has worked with the Arizona District in a similar capacity and currently serves the Illinois District as its church Planting Director.
-We are excited to have Cal serve here in this all important ministry at NCN.
+Cal has been in ministry for more than 35 years: served as lead pastor; church planter; coach and mentor; and as a District Departmental Director.
+In recent years, he has worked with both the Arizona and Illinois Districts as their Church Planting Director.
+We are excited to have Cal working in the Northern California & Nevada District serving as our Church Planting and Pastoral Care Director.

 Intercultural Ministries director